N64Modderz64/WWF-No-Mercy-MOD/README.md

 YouTube Walkthrough can be found here - https://youtu.be/0t3vTTQw0Ds

+YouTube Preview can be found here - https://youtu.be/gmeWBf2A1xo

 1 - You need to download the Emulator (The virtual N64).
 I have exclusively used Project64.
 I am unsure if the graphics patch will work on other emulators.
 As of 4/2025, they are currently on version 3.0.1.
 The download link can be found here https://www.pj64-emu.com/public-releases

 2 - You need to download the ROM (The game).
 I have tested this on WWF No Mercy 1.0 and 1.1 (Rev 1), and the patch worked on both.
 All versions I tested were the English/USA version.
 I am unsure if this will work on any non English/Non USA versions.
 Hint: if you google "Vimms Vault" you may be able to find the website that has what you're looking for in "The vault".